Defense attorney Karl Rominger declined to say why his client did not take the stand, citing the gag order imposed by the court.

 "No," Dranov answered, "he did not.
 Did he give me any graphic description?
 He did not."

-Sandusky, accused of molesting 10 boys over 15 years, on Wednesday got support from two former youths in the Sandusky charity the Second Mile who said that they knew him well - and that he never touched them inappropriately.
+Sandusky, accused of molesting 10 boys over 15 years, on Wednesday got support from two former Second Mile youths who said that they knew him well — and that he never touched them inappropriately.

 David Hilton, 21, testified that he grew tired of repeated police interviews and questions about the allegations.
 He got the impression that the investigators wanted to hear certain answers, warning that he could be prosecuted for not telling the truth, he said.